Peru & Colombia 2022

 Mark purchased more of the hand carved wood lamas with silver saddles with stone inlay.
 This is the only place Mark has found this item.
 Mark purchased 7 more lamas.

 We left Aguas Calientes at 6:20 PM (just after dark) and took the train back to Ollantaytambo arriving at 8:05 PM.
 We walked back to the hotel - about a block uphill - and went to bed.
 It was cold and we were tired.

-After walking the entire Temple of the Sun for about 2 hours, Frank and Lena went back to the chalcocite store and purchased some chocolate.
+After walking the entire Temple of the Sun for about 2 hours and visiting the Princess Baths fountain adjacent to the exit of the Temple of the Sun, Frank and Lena went back to the chalcocite store and purchased some chocolate.
 Mark and Beth remained in the flea market and Beth purchased some items from one of the venders weaving more goods.

 We walked back to the hotel - downhill - got the car, and headed back for Cusco.

-We took a different route back where there are stunning vistas.
-Beth bought a hat and scarf from a vendor.
-Lina also purchased more things.
+We took a different route back where there are stunning vistas of glacial mountians.

 We arrived back in Cusco in the afternoon.
-We went back to our favorite restaurant and had dinner.
+We went back to our favorite restaurant adjacent to Plaza de Armas and had dinner.